ttscoff/popclipextensions/README.md

 Duplicate of OpenURLS, but copies urls to the clipboard, one link per line, instead of opening in browser.

+### PreviewURL

+Open a popup browser preview of the first URL in the selection.

 ### Outdent

 Fully outdents the selection, maintaining nested indentation.